open-flux-ai/open-flux-ai/README.md

 ## Prompting

 We use Zephyr's tokenizer and prompt, which supports system prompting.
-In the Zephyr prompt format, the system and user inputs are encapsulated within specific tokens, enhancing clarity and organization.
+In the Zephyr prompt format, the system and user inputs are encapsulated within specific tokens.
 The format appears as follows:

 ```
 <|system|>\n